marymaksemos/monitoring_tools/README.md

 ### 3.Continuous Monitoring:

 The script persistently monitors the repositories.
-After inspecting all repositories, it pauses for 60 seconds before the next cycle.
+After inspecting all repositories, it pauses for 15 min before the next cycle.